virtualsquare/virtualsquare.github.io/tutorials/ioth_libioth.md

 ## The definitive API for the Internet of Threads

 * the API is minimal: Berkeley Sockets + msocket + newstack/delstack.
-* the stack implementation can be chosen as a plugin at run time.
+* the stack implementation can be chosen as a plug-in at run time.
 * netlink based stack/interface/ip configuration via _nlinline_.
 * ioth sockets are real file descriptors, poll/select/ppoll/pselect/epoll friendly
-* plug-ins are loaded in private address namespaces: libioth supports several stacks of the same type (same plugin) even if the stack implementation library was designed to provide just one stack.
+* plug-ins can be loaded in private address namespaces: libioth supports several stacks of the same type (same plug-in) even if the stack implementation library was designed to provide just one stack.

 ![ioth-libioth](pictures/ioth_libioth.png)